gvwilson/thirdbit/src/fiction/iffy/index.md

 shifting its weight from hoof to hoof while its rider and the Ecologist conversed.

-Benício stood and beckoned to Iffy.
+Ignacio stood and beckoned to Iffy.
 "Come on down.
 She wants t' see what all th' fuss is about."